Sarah F. Wood: Recognition

-In 2015, Wood was voted one of "15 Women to Watch in Tech" by Inc., one of Europe's "‘most inspiring women’ in technology" by Inspiring Fifty and #4 in Digital Spy's "Top 10 Women in Tech".
+In 2015, Wood was voted one of "15 Women to Watch in Tech" by Inc., one of Europe's "'most inspiring women' in technology" by Inspiring Fifty and #4 in Digital Spy's "Top 10 Women in Tech".

 In November 2016 Wood received an OBE in the Queen's 90th Birthday Honours for services to innovation and technology.

+In March 2023, Wood was listed as number 67 on the Evening Standard Tech Rich List with a reported networth of roughly £67 million.

 Personal life

 She lives in London with her husband Scott Button and her three children.